learn-co-curriculum/phase-0-pac-3-intro-to-functions-lab/README.md

       at processImmediate (internal/timers.js:461:21)
 ```

-When we see `Error: Expected undefined to equal [something]`, we know that the test is looking for a `return` value.
-We can also see the description of what the function should do: it `receives one argument and returns it in all caps`.
+Anytime you see `Error: Expected undefined to equal [something]`, that means
+that the test is looking for a `return` value.
+We can also see the description
+of what the function should do: it `receives one argument and returns it in all
+caps`.

-Okay, so with that information, we know that our function should return whatever string is passed in as an argument:
+Okay, so with that information, we know that our function should return whatever
+string is passed in as an argument:

 ``` javascript
 function shout(string) {